dcellison/phi/grammar/morphology.md

   * (C)CV or V
 * emphasis is on the penultimate syllable
 * subject object verb sentence structure
+  * english: i love you
-  * e.g. i you love
+  * intermediate: me you love
+  * phi: mia thi lothea

 * only object pronouns
   * me, you, it
   * e.g. "me sleep"
   * possessive pronouns use "of me"
+    * english: my book
+    * phi: book of me
     * nepali uses this system
 * no s/o particles on personal pronouns
   * except in formal phi